Support Dolphin Research and Conservation

 • Generously named by Marian and Austin Cornelius

 • Suri (#222) is a young female dolphin that became independent of her mom Delfini (#220) in 2016.
-We have seen Suri visiting with Delfini (#220) and her younger sibling (#751).
-In 2020, we saw Suri spending time with our very well-known male dolphins Squirt (#1) and Rudy (#81), and in 2021 we were excited to see Suri with her very first calf!
-She is now often seen in upper Galveston Bay with mom/calf groups, often including Pepsi (#285) and her calves.
+Suri is sometimes seen visiting with Delfini and her younger siblings.
+In 2020, we saw Suri spending time with our well-known male dolphins Squirt (#1) and Rudy (#81), and in 2021 we were excited to see her with her very first calf (#1364).
+She is now often seen in upper Galveston Bay with mom/calf groups, and the research team caught a glimpse of her with a possible second calf in 2024!

 Ted